5 Crucial Parts to Weight Loss

 Tell me if you can relate to this phrase, “I’ve tried everything and I just can’t seem to lose the weight.”
 You probably answered yes because most people do.
 Many of my clients initially come to me to lose weight…and the work begins.

-In this blog, we are going to discuss the 5 primary puzzle pieces to losing weight and keeping it off.
+In this blog, we’re going to discuss the 5 primary puzzle pieces to losing weight and keeping it off.
 There are more than 5, however this is the prominent 5 I see in my office.

 Balance your hormones

 Your hormones are not the same when you’re 40 as they were when you were 20.
-Our bodies are in a constant state of change and keeping up with them is imperative.
-Let’s first focus on estrogen.
+Your body is in a constant state of change and keeping up with them is imperative.
+Lets first focus on estrogen.

 As women, we all have varying amounts of estrogen at varying times during the month as well as in our lives.
 We can have excess estrogen in the body.
 This can lead to estrogen dominant breast cancer, Polycystic Ovarian Syndrome (PCOS), and endometriosis, to name a few.
 As we age, our estrogen levels slowly decline until we hit menopause.
 Men can also have excess estrogen...it’s not just a women’s issue.